qeirreps/qeirreps/example/PbPt3_soc/README_ex_PbPt3_soc.txt

    Set "outdir" in "PbPt3.rep.in".
    (e.g., outdir='./work/rep')

-   Copy the output files of scf calculation to the reading directory of "PbPt3.band.in" (i.e., cp -r ./work/scf/* ./work/rep/)
+   Copy the output files of scf calculation to the reading directory of "PbPt3.rep.in" (e.g., cp -r ./work/scf/* ./work/rep/)

    Run "pw.x" in QE with the input file "PbPt3.rep.in".